-Wet AMD accounts for approximately 10 percent of all AMD cases, but is responsible for 90 percent of legal blindness.
+Wet AMD accounts for over 10% of all AMD cases, but is responsible for 90% of legal blindness.

 Macular degeneration, also known as age-related macular degeneration (AMD), is an eye disease that occurs as a result of permanent damage to the macula, the center of the retina.
 Macular degeneration causes loss of central vision and the ability to see fine details.
 This disease significantly impacts reading, driving, using a computer, watching TV, facial recognition, and many other regular activities.

 - Macular degeneration accounts for 8.7% of global blindness.

 - Macular degeneration is one of the leading causes of vision loss in adults over the age of 60.

 Wet AMD develops as a result of abnormal blood vessels that form under the retina, and leak blood and fluid into the macula.
 Wet AMD is the more advanced stage of AMD, with dry AMD usually preceding it.

 Dry AMD causes slow progressive damage to the macula.
 However, once new blood vessels start to grow under the macula, the condition is considered more severe, and is called wet AMD.

 There are two main causes of wet AMD: